What Exactly Are Solar Birdbaths?

 What are Solar Birdbaths?

 Solar birdbaths were a mystery to me when I first learned about them.
-I thought, “How can anything in a birdbath be solar powered?”
-The answer is that it’s not the birdbath itself that’s solar powered, it’s the pump that circulates the water.
+I had no idea that solar birdbaths exist.
+But as you already know, the birdbath itself does not run on solar power; the pump does.
 The most common types of bird bath pumps are electric powered, but these can often be costly to install and can present an electrocution hazard.
 Solar birdbaths can be less expensive to install, safer and generally don’t require permits.

 The bird bath pump, or heater if you have one, contains a solar, or photo voltaic, cell.
 These cells convert sunlight into electricity at the atomic level.
 The solar cell contains a semi-conductor that releases electrons when light hits the cell.
-With an electrical conductor attached to the semi-conductor, the electrons are captured into a current, otherwise known as electricity.
+They attach an electrical conductor to the semi-conductor and the electrons are captured into a current.
+This is known as electricity.
 You can read more about how solar cells work at NASA’s website.